techjw/cicd-demo/README.md

     * A Jenkins server is required for JenkinsPipeline strategy
 * Show the BuildConfig pipeline interface in the console
 * Show the Developer console view
-    * Optional: add the `app.kubernetes.io/part-of=nodejs-example` label to components
+    * Note: The label `app.kubernetes.io/part-of=nodejs-example` is added during `new-app` to group the application.
 * Introduce Tekton / OpenShift Pipelines